EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 • contractual safeguards against joint venture partners/shareholders,

-The CHP goods according to Annex XL of the Russia Regulation, including, among others, electronically integrated circuits, semiconductor components, and ball bearings, are particularly in focus.
+The CHP Goods according to Annex XL of the Russia Embargo Regulation, including, among others, electronically integrated circuits, semiconductor devices, and ball bearings, are particularly in focus.

-Since 26 December 2024, for EU companies dealing with such goods or indirectly coming into contact with them, special due diligence obligations apply according to Art.
-12gb of the Russia Regulation.
+Since 26 December 2024, EU companies dealing with such goods or indirectly coming into contact with them must, according to Art.
+12gb of the Russia Regulation, comply with specific due diligence obligations.

-EU companies must then take appropriate measures to
+EU companies must subsequently take appropriate measures to

-1. identify, assess, and document the risks of a potential diversion of these goods to Russia or for use in Russia (risk analysis),
+1. identify, assess, and document the risks of any diversion of these goods to Russia or their use in Russia (risk analysis),

-2. minimize identified risks and establish effective risk mitigation strategies (risk management).
+2. mitigate identified risks and establish effective risk mitigation strategies (risk management).

-These obligations apply even if EU companies are not exporting the affected goods themselves but are working with suppliers or subsidiaries outside the EU.
-Even without a direct link to Russia, constellations must be considered where these goods could reach Russia through third parties and detours.
+These obligations apply even if EU companies do not export the affected goods themselves but cooperate with suppliers or subsidiaries outside the EU.
+Even without a direct connection to Russia, scenarios where these goods could reach Russia through third parties and indirect routes must be considered.

-EU companies must ensure that these requirements are also met by their subsidiaries outside the EU.
+EU companies must ensure that these requirements are also met by their subsidiaries located outside the EU.

-As early as the 12th sanctions package, Art.
-12g of the Russia Regulation introduced the obligation for EU companies to include a so-called No Russia clause in contracts for the distribution or export of CHP goods (see our Insight from 27 April 2024).
+Already with the 12th sanctions package, the obligation for EU companies was introduced in Art.
+12g of the Russia Embargo Regulation to include a so-called No-Russia clause in contracts for the distribution or export of CHP Goods (see our Insight from 27 April 2024).
+The 14th package contained a clarification and an extension of this provision:

 1. Clarification